CCBDA-UPC/Assignments-2020/Lab09.md

 <p align="center"><img src="./images/Lab09-Serverless-Schema.png" alt="Serverless" title="Serverless"/></p>

-Download a zip with the files from [https://github.com/CCBDA-UPC/Lambda-example](https://github.com/CCBDA-UPC/Lambda-example).

 ### Create a new DynamoDB table

-Go to the DynamoDB console and create a new table named `shoping-list`.
+Go to the DynamoDB console and create a new table named `shopping-list`.
 Follow the steps detailed at [Task 4.3: Create a DynamoDB Table](./Lab04.md#task-43-create-a-dynamodb-table).

+Use the tags:

+- Cost-center = laboratory
+- Project = ccbda serverless

 ### Create a Lambda function